SJTU-IPADS/ugache/README.md

 python papers100M.py
 ```
 Apart from downloading ~300GB raw data, the preprocess may take around 1 hour.
-The final dataset in `gnnlab` and `wholegraph` occupies 130GB, while the `data-raw` directory occupies up to 600GB.
+The final datasets in `gnnlab` and `wholegraph` occupy 130GB, while the `data-raw` directory occupies up to 600GB.

 ### DLR Datasets
 By default, DLR datasets will be placed in `/datasets_dlr`: